April 30, 2024

 This incident led to the discovery of the Amarnath cave, and from then on, it became a popular pilgrimage destination.

-The registration has started on 15th April.
+The registration will start on 14th April to 31st May.
 And make sure that you register all the members that you will be travelling with for a hassle-free and smooth pilgrimage experience.
-The registration process is a mandatory step, and you must strictly follow the guidelines given by the Sri Amarnath Shrine Board for registrations.
+The Amarnath registration process is a mandatory step, and you must strictly follow the guidelines given by the Sri Amarnath Shrine Board for registrations.

 You can complete the registration process online or through any of the deputed bank branch using the eKYC (electronic know your customer) and biometric process in real time.
 The registration will be done on first-come, first-serve basis.
 Also, during the registration process you must submit a valid Compulsory Health Certificate (CHS) issued by authorised doctors, and Aadhaar card or any other ID proof issued by the Government of India.